arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ### **Step 1 - Authentication**

 I am using the Lab provided by Udacity and hence the authentication step has already been performed on my behalf.

 This step requires authorization to create a security principal.

 ## **Create a new AutoML run**

 ### **Step 2 - Automated ML Experiment**

+In this step, we create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
+The steps are performed in Jupyter notebook and include:

+    - Create an Experiment in an existing Workspace.
+    - Create or Attach existing AmlCompute to a workspace.
+    - Define data loading in a TabularDataset.
+    - Configure AutoML using AutoMLConfig.
+    - Use AutoMLStep
+    - Train the model using AmlCompute
+    - Explore the results.

 - **“Registered Datasets” in ML Studio shows "Bankmarketing" dataset available**